yegor256/blog/static/paintings.md

 Ukraine;
 [$2,048](https://www.saatchiart.com/art/Painting-Love-look/1006898/3715703/view).
-"She betrayed me, after a year of love, leaving me with my feelings, my sadness, and my colors.
-Now it's time to start looking for a new one."
+"She betrayed me, after a year of love, leaving me with my feelings, my sadness, and my colors; now it's time to start looking for a new one."